-Criminal Penalties for Possession
+An Overview of Criminal Penalties for Possession

 - Marijuana possession can be charged as anything from a Class B misdemeanor, which is punishable by up to 180 days in jail and a fine of up to $2,000 to a felony punishable by up to 99 years in jail and a fine of up to $50,000.

-The sale of marijuana can be charged as a misdemeanor or a felony, depending again on how much was actually sold and whether it was sold to a child.
+- The sale of marijuana can be charged as a misdemeanor or a felony, depending again on how much was actually sold and whether it was sold to a child.
 Selling marijuana to a minor is a second-degree felony, punishable by up to 20 years in jail and a fine of up to $10,000.

 - It is also illegal to possess marijuana paraphernalia, such as bongs and vaporizers.
 Paraphernalia possession is a Class C misdemeanor.
 The penalty for this conviction is a fine of up to $500.
 Selling or possessing paraphernalia with the intent to sell it is a Class A misdemeanor, which can result in a fine of up to $4,000 and up to one year in jail for a convicted individual.

 In Texas, there are mandatory minimum sentence laws in place for felony-level marijuana convictions, even for a first offense.
 This means that if you are arrested by law enforcement and convicted of certain criminal charges, the judge cannot opt to sentence you to a shorter jail term or a smaller fine than the minimum sentence included in the law.